Rishik-Chakraborty/To-Do-List/README.md

 3. **Task Editing**:
    - Allow users to edit existing tasks instead of only adding or deleting them.

-4. **Un-Deleting Tasks**:
+4. **Restoring Deleted Tasks**
-   - Allow users to undelete an existing deleted task.
+   - Enable users to restore previously deleted tasks.